 Pandemic and All-Hazards Preparedness Reauthorization Act of 2013 (PAHPRA)

-The new law also recognizes the key role FDA plays in emergency preparedness and response.
-Its provisions further FDA’s mission of fostering the development and availability of drugs, vaccines, and devices (medical countermeasures), for use in these emergencies.
+The law also recognizes the key role FDA plays in public health emergency preparedness and response.
+Its provisions further FDA’s mission of fostering the development and availability of drugs, vaccines, and devices (also referred to as medical countermeasures, or MCMs) for use in these emergencies.
 PAHPRA also builds on FDA’s ongoing efforts to enhance review processes and advance regulatory science for MCM development.

-Together, these new authorities for FDA will not only support and facilitate government partners’ pre-event planning efforts and pre-positioning of MCMs, but will also help to facilitate MCM development and the efficient and rapid deployment of these medical products in the event of a CBRN emergency or emerging disease health threat.
-FDA looks forward to implementing the new provisions in PAHPRA to support our Nation’s preparedness and response capabilities, and continuing to provide the highest quality and most timely guidance possible to all stakeholders engaged in MCM product development.
+Together, these authorities for FDA not only support and facilitate government partners’ pre-event planning efforts and pre-positioning of MCMs, but also help to facilitate MCM development and the efficient and rapid deployment of these medical products in the event of a CBRN emergency or emerging disease health threat.
+FDA is implementing PAHPRA's MCM-related provisions to support our nation’s preparedness and response capabilities, and continues to provide the highest quality and most timely guidance possible to all stakeholders engaged in MCM product development.